-Egypt is fast emerging as a strategic healthcare hub in the MENA region, with a growing market for medical devices.
+Egypt is fast emerging as a strategic healthcare hub in the MENA region, with a rapidly growing Egypt medical device market.
 For manufacturers looking to access this market, understanding the regulatory framework laid down by the Egyptian Drug Authority (EDA) is critical.
 Unlike the traditional pharmaceutical landscape, medical device registration in Egypt is governed by its own classification rules, regulatory timelines, and submission requirements, many of which have evolved rapidly in recent years.

 The EDA has taken significant steps to streamline its regulatory processes, enforce post-market surveillance more stringently, and align closer with global standards such as those from the International Medical Device Regulators Forum (IMDRF) and GHTF principles.
 In this blog, we break down the complete registration pathway for medical devices in Egypt from classification to approval and how companies can efficiently navigate the process.